 “I was given an experiential gift that changed many things in my life: a writing course, which my mom found from a Google search.
 The intention behind the gift was simply to allow me to do something I like because I didn’t need any stuff.
 But what resulted was a spark for something I had long forgotten about within myself.
 I ended up taking several courses with that writing studio as well as One Lit Place, I met a community of writers that’s welcomed me warmly, I’ve self-published two kids books and I’m in the process of a career change to return to my writing life.
 Sometimes it’s not about the single experience, but what we discover about ourselves during that experience.”

 Whether it’s jumping from an airplane or taking a class, going to a concert, or my brother-in-law and niece having to dodge 30,000 Santa Clauses (Clausi?) in NYC for a convention on their way to 30 Rock to go see the show, experiences always makes room for us to learn, enjoy, and witness, and those moments, those stories, give us the greatest room to grow.

 So, for me, lesson learned.
 Give the chance for the story to unfold.
 And be grateful to kind famous people who do what seem like the impossible.
-Because the story of this experience is going to be pretty cool– and last this pretty cool kid for her entire life.
+Because the life story of this experience is going to be pretty cool– and last this pretty cool kid for her entire life.

 When you’re ready to put your lifetime of great stories to the page, reach out to find out how we can support you.
 Your stories are important and meaningful.
 And we want to help you tell them.